sylvainbx/rust-book-fr/FRENCH/src/ch10-02-traits.md

 type to have particular behavior.
 The compiler can then use the trait bound information to check that all the concrete types used with our code provide the correct behavior.
-In dynamically typed languages, we would get an error at runtime if we called a method on a type that the type didn’t implement.
+In dynamically typed languages, we would get an error at runtime if we called a method on a type which didn’t define the method.
 But Rust moves these errors to compile time so we’re forced to fix the problems before our code is even able to run.
 Additionally, we don’t have to write code that checks for behavior at runtime because we’ve already checked at compile time.
 Doing so improves performance without having to give up the flexibility of generics.
 -->

 Les traits et les traits liés nous permettent d'écrire du code qui utilise des